Training Needs, Task Analysis, and Adult Learning Delivery

 Determining Training Needs

-Training needs should be based on job tasks and the work environment, not copied from a generic calendar.
-A CHST should review scopes of work, hazard analyses, equipment, chemicals, permits, incident trends, regulatory requirements, manufacturer instructions, and supervisor observations.
-The question is: what must this worker know or be able to do before performing this task here?
+Training needs come from job tasks and the work environment, not a copied calendar.
+A CHST reviews scopes of work, hazard analyses, equipment, chemicals, permits, incident and near-miss trends, regulatory requirements (OSHA 29 CFR 1926 for construction), manufacturer instructions, and supervisor observations.
+The driving question is: what must this worker know or be able to do before performing this task, here, today?

 A task analysis breaks work into steps, hazards, controls, and required competencies.
-For scaffold erection, the needs may include fall protection, access, load limits, inspection criteria, falling object protection, manufacturer components, and competent person direction.
-For silica-generating work, needs include exposure controls, respiratory protection when required, housekeeping, restricted areas, and medical surveillance triggers.
+For scaffold erection, needs include fall protection, safe access, load limits, inspection criteria, falling-object protection, correct manufacturer components, and competent-person direction.
+For silica-generating work, needs include exposure controls under the respirable crystalline silica standard, respiratory protection when required, wet methods or vacuum dust collection, restricted areas, and medical-surveillance triggers.

 Adult Learning Principles

-Adults learn best when training is relevant, respectful, active, and connected to real tasks.
+Adults learn best when training is relevant, respectful, active, and tied to real tasks.
 Long lectures with abstract rules are weak for skill-based hazards.
-Better training uses field examples, demonstrations, practice, questions, scenarios, and feedback.
-Experienced workers may know the work but still need site-specific information, changed procedures, or correction of unsafe habits.
+Strong training uses field examples, demonstrations, practice, questions, scenarios, and feedback.
+Experienced workers may know the trade yet still need site-specific information, changed procedures, or correction of an unsafe habit.
+Effective training answers six worker questions:

 • What hazard can harm me?